darknight054/livestock-interview-challenge/SOLUTION.md

 Apologies for dumping the thoughts in this manner.
 (Ran heavily into Time Constraint and did not feel like I should extend it any more)

+Important assumption: The db query to fetch from views has been written to reflect the date of the data which is one year prior, we can remove the offset if not required

 The assignment targets two things which I felt were required to be addressed.
 1. How to replace loading of CSV's with better strategy?
 What is better than an actual database, I observed that the database which we had to choose had to be something which can handle timeseries data and hence, I researched on possible options for the same.
 The best option which I felt was Postgres + Timescaledb extension.